ThePeopleAlchemist Edit: HR, Business and new managers – how do you support a new manager

-It is important that new managers know all about the day-to-day nuts and bolts of their role as manager of a department/team, being a functional experts and having had perhaps long(er) service, doesn't necessarily mean this knowledge is there.
+New managers must know all about the day-to-day nuts and bolts of their role as managers of a department/team.
+However, being a functional expert and having had perhaps long(er) service doesn’t necessarily mean this knowledge exists.

-People who have not managed employees before can run into difficulties for examples staff that need consistent motivation and direction, conducting appraisals or preparing budgets.
+People who have not managed employees before can run into difficulties.
+For example, staff that needs consistent motivation and direction.
+And conducting appraisals.
+Or preparing budgets.

-Small companies need to be even more on point with developing and supporting new managers because there is more visibility and impact on the business if they don't; this does not mean necessarily huge investment of cash or time just some creativity.
+Small companies need to be even more on point with developing and supporting new managers because there is more visibility and impact on the business if they don’t.
+This does not mean a necessarily colossal investment of cash or time.
+Just some creativity.